-Texting Rules, Responding To Messages, Arranging Dates, Asking For Phone Numbers, Dating Multiple People, When To Meet, Manners, First Dates, Not Interested
+Texting Rules, Responding To Messages, Asking For Phone Numbers, Dating Multiple People, When To Meet, Manners, First Dates, Not Interested, Online Dating Rules

-When it comes to online dating, the waters have been muddied by indecisiveness, access to devices that allow for instantaneous communication, access to unlimited profiles at ones’ fingertips, anonymity behind profiles and selective piece feeding information about ones’ intent, history, appearance, age, job status, hight, weight and more.
+When it comes to online dating, the waters have been muddied by indecisiveness, access to devices that allow for instantaneous communication, access to unlimited profiles at ones’ fingertips, anonymity behind profiles and selective piece feeding information about ones’ intent, history, appearance, age, job status, height, weight and more.
+Matches mean nothing on dating apps.
+Without effort, communication skills and timing, matches will not yield any dates.

 What I am going to discuss below is more of an honest, idealistic approach to dating with an intent of building relationships and less so for casual hookups.
 With that said, some people will disagree with what I have to say because years of rejection, depression, anxiety, dishonesty, catfishing have left many jaded and unable to remain optimistic and give the next match a clean slate.

-(for additional FAQ’s about online dating apps, profiles, photos, bio, read this guide I put together: https://eddie-hernandez.com/online-dating-frequently-asked-questions/)
+(for additional FAQ’s about online dating apps, profiles, photos, bio, read this guide)

 I wish this information did not have to be inserted into this post under etiquette but it needs to be said – stop lying on your profile.
 Adding a few inches, lying about your location is a no-no.